sunshineagoo17/nextstream/README.md

 - **Frontend**:
     - React: For building reusable UI components and a dynamic user interface.
-    - Redux: For efficient state management across the application.
-    - SASS: For flexible and maintanable styling.
+    - SASS: For flexible and maintainable styling.

 - **Backend**:
     - Node.js: For scalable server-side scripting.